 Do What You Love Love What You Do

-The beautiful quote “Do what you love love what you do” was originally attributed to Confucius though Ray Bradbury also came up with his own spin on the phrase.
-Confucius is also accredited with the highly cited quotation “Choose a job you love, and you will never have to work a day in your life”.
+This beautiful quote was originally attributed to Confucius though Ray Bradbury also came up with his own spin on the phrase.
+Confucius also wrote this, “Choose a job you love, and you will never have to work a day in your life”.
 The great Steve Jobs put it like this “The only way to do great work is to love what you do.”
-Wise words indeed but how many people can actually claim that “they love what they do” for a living?
+Wise words indeed but how many people can actually claim that they genuinely adore how they make a living?
 I suspect not nearly enough of us.

 All of those quotes resonate with me today though it took me decades before I had the courage to follow my heart and do what I love.
 Let me explain with my backstory.